BLUEBERRIES & HAZELNUTS

 Though our on-farm blueberry acreage has decreased over recent years, our packing of blueberries has only grown.
 We have long standing relationships with local growers who deliver their blueberries to us.
 Gingerich Farms Products, Inc. no longer markets fresh blueberries in house, but instead partnered with Gourmet Trading Co. and Homegrown Organic Farms to provide fresh market opportunities.
 We believe the grower is as much our customer as the people buying the fruit.
 We at Gingerich Farms Products, Inc. are happy to have paired with companies that share our perspective.

-Gingerich Farms Products, Inc. packs blueberries for freezing and handles the sales in house.
+Gingerich Farms Products, Inc. packs blueberries for freezing.
 Quality control testing results are recorded by pallet of fruit.
 This allows us to match fruit to our customers’ specifications in a much more exact way than many other sellers.
 Fruit is then sold to national and international buyers.
-If you are looking for wholesale frozen blueberries, click the link to reach out for a quote on current pricing.

 Gingerich Farms Mission Statement created by the employees and Gingerich family: